isaacsimmons/json-websocket/README.md

 ###client.send(type, ...)###

-Send a message to the server with the given type.
-Type must be a `String` and cannot be `js:connect`, `js:disconnect`, or `js:error`.
+Send a message to the server with the given type. `type` must be a `String` and cannot start with "js:".
 Any additional arguments will be sent along to the server and attached to the emitted event.

 Messages sent before the `js:connect` event has been emitted will be queued and sent once the connection is established.